José Valdez (baseball, born 1983)

 Jose Guerrero Valdez (born January 22, 1983) is a Dominican professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Houston Astros in 2011 and 2012.

 Career

+New York Yankees

 Valdez was signed by the New York Yankees as an international free agent in 2000.

-He signed with the Astros following the 2009 season and was placed on the 40-man roster.
+Houston Astros

+On November 20, 2009, Valdez signed a major league contract with the Houston Astros.
 On October 18, 2011, he declared for free agency.
 However, he signed a minor league contract with the team on October 24.

+On September 1, 2012, the Astros selected Valdez's contract, adding him to their active roster.
+In 12 appearances for Houston, he compiled a 2.25 ERA with 10 strikeouts across 12 innings pitched.
+On November 1, Valdez was removed from the 40-man roster and sent outright to the Triple-A Oklahoma City RedHawks.

+Later career

 Valdez signed a minor league deal with the Boston Red Sox in January 2014, playing in their farm system that season.
 After spending 2015 in the Mexican League, he did not play professionally in 2016.
 Having signed with them in 2017, he currently plays for the Toros del Este of the Dominican Winter League.